ASHIQ02KHAN/C-programme/README.md

-Home for twenty four day fifteen
+Home for twenty one four day seventy